<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 To minimise the impact of LLM misspellings or errors, you can use Chain of Thought techniques, leverage reasoning models and/or fine-tune your LLM model, especially for real-world applications where precision matters.
 By adjusting these models on specific datasets, you can improve their ability to accurately perform such tasks.
 Fine-tuning can help the model internalise correct patterns and reduce the likelihood of errors.

 At Hyperstack, you can fine-tune your models with the latest cloud infrastructure, using powerful GPUs like the NVIDIA A100 80GB, NVIDIA H100 PCIe and NVIDIA H100 SXM designed to handle demanding LLM workloads.
-Our NVIDIA A100 and NVIDIA H100 PCIe also come with an NVLink option that allows you to scale for large models that require high data throughput.
-Fine-tuning on our platform is also more cost-effective with our Hibernation feature, where you can pause your workloads when not in use, helping you manage costs while maximising efficiency.
+Our NVIDIA A100 and NVIDIA H100 PCIe cards also include an NVLink option that enables scaling for large models that require high data throughput.
+Fine-tuning on our platform is also more cost-effective thanks to our Hibernation feature, which lets you pause your workloads when not in use, helping you manage costs while maximising efficiency.
 Our latest high-speed networking with up to 350Gbps also helps improve performance by reducing latency for multi-node fine-tuning of LLMs.
 Learn how to improve LLM fine-tuning and inference with High-speed networking in our blog.

 Get Started with Hyperstack Today to Boost Your LLM Performance